The Ultimate Guide

 If you live outside Hawaii you can order online from Amazon.
 If you buy a used copy, try to get the latest updated printing (Aug.
 2014) (wondering about the 2 different covers?
 See note at top of page)

-If you own an iPad, consider my app Fish ID Hawaii.
+If you own an iPhone or iPad, consider my apps Scuba Fish Hawaii and Fish ID Hawaii.

 Home | Fishes | Invertebrates | Books | Apps | Links | Contact